Arildb88/Luftambulanse/README.md

 * Security testing: unauthorized access attempts, validation.
 * Usability testing: pilot user feedback (from Q&A and peer to peer testing).
 * Query tests: SQL script and queries to test data validity.

+### Peer to peer testing
+The group has had multiple family members and friends test our solution to evaluate whether the application is easy to understand and use.
+Based on this feedback, we have made several UI improvements with a strong focus on accessibility and a self-explanatory user interface.
+The results from our testers show that they are able to use the application (as a Pilot user) without needing much guidance.

 **How To Run Tests** <br>
 When in current directory (your/path/luftambulanse), run the command: <br>